-The autofocus system of the Canon 5D Mark III is incredibly powerful and versatile, with its 61 AF Points, various pre-set AF “Cases,” and its Custom Function settings and redesigned menus to help photographers take advantage of its features.
-The AF system is designed to better enable you to lock onto and track moving subjects, […]
+The autofocus systems of the Canon 5D Mark III and Canon 5D Mark IV are incredibly powerful and versatile, with their 61 AF Points, various pre-set AF “Cases,” and its Custom Function settings and redesigned menus to help photographers take advantage of its features.
+The AF systems are designed to better enable you to lock […]

 You are currently browsing articles tagged 5D mark III.

 Canon 5D Mark III Experience is my latest Full Stop dSLR user’s guide e book, which goes beyond the manual to help you learn the features, settings, and controls of the powerful and highly customizable EOS 5D Mk III, plus most importantly how, when, and why to use the functions, settings, and controls in your […]

 I wrote about the introduction of the new Canon flagship EOS 1D X digital SLR a couple weeks ago.
 As I mentioned, I don’t typically discuss $6,000 professional cameras on this site – if someone is trying to decide if they need a 1D, well, they probably don’t need a 1D!
 If you need one, […]

 As I recently noted in my post about the eventual release of the 7D Mk II, as an e-book camera guide author, I have to attempt to plan my life and writing schedule around the release of the latest dSLR cameras.
 And since major camera companies typically give little-to-no advance notice for the announcement then […]

 In my e-book user’s guide for digital SLRs I include a list of accessories and books, complete with links to purchase these products on Amazon or from the manufacturer.
 However, the links don’t always work with some e-book formats, so I am posting the list here too.
 Below are some accessories that are handy for […]